wickljas/PES_Board/docs/markdown/ws1.md

 ## Part 2

 The second task will be carried out using an IR distance sensor.
 This task will be to calibrate the sensor so that it can be used to measure distances in centimeters.
-We want to learn more about how sensors are used, including different situations they might be used in, unusual situations, and what they can't do.
-This helps us understand sensors better as a whole system, so we know what to watch out for as engineers.
+We want to learn more about how sensors are used, including the different situations in which they might be applied, unusual circumstances, and their limitations.
+This helps us better understand sensors as a whole system, so we can anticipate potential challenges as engineers.

 1. Read the IR sensor manual.
-There you can find technical infromation about the sensor and instructions for the connection to the Nucleo board.
+There you can find technical information about the sensor and instructions for the connection to the Nucleo board.
 Perform the calibration according to the hardware tutorial:

     > [IR Sensor Tutorial](../markdown/ir_sensor.md)